Late Cretaceous: Cretaceous–Paleogene mass extinction discovery

 Non-avian dinosaur fossils are found only below the Cretaceous–Paleogene boundary and became extinct immediately before or during the event.
-A very small number of dinosaur fossils have been found above the Cretaceous–Paleogene boundary, but they have been explained as reworked fossils, that is, fossils that have been eroded from their original locations then preserved in later sedimentary layers.
+A very small number of dinosaur fossils have been found above the Cretaceous–Paleogene boundary, but they have been explained as reworked fossils, that is, fossils that have been eroded from their original locations and then preserved in later sedimentary layers.
 Mosasaurs, plesiosaurs, pterosaurs and many species of plants and invertebrates also became extinct.
 Mammalian and bird clades passed through the boundary with few extinctions, and evolutionary radiation from those Maastrichtian clades occurred well past the boundary.
 Rates of extinction and radiation varied across different clades of organisms.

 Many scientists hypothesize that the Cretaceous–Paleogene extinctions were caused by catastrophic events such as the massive asteroid impact that caused the Chicxulub crater, in combination with increased volcanic activity, such as that recorded in the Deccan Traps, both of which have been firmly dated to the time of the extinction event.
 In theory, these events reduced sunlight and hindered photosynthesis, leading to a massive disruption in Earth's ecology.
-A much smaller number of researchers believe the extinction was more gradual, resulting from slower changes in sea level or climate.